Lego Super Mario: App

-An app titled Lego Super Mario was developed by software development studio UsTwo for Android, iOS and Fire OS.
+An app titled Lego Super Mario was developed by software development studio Ustwo for Android, iOS, and Fire OS.
 It was released on July 20, 2020.
 Since 2021, players have been able to activate the experience via the app and are not restricted to using only Lego Mario and Luigi, but can instead use any combination of the two characters.

 Reception

-Super Mario Theme
+Super Mario theme

 The theme received generally positive reviews, with most claiming it is a perfect item for kids, but can work for Lego and Mario fans.
 CNETs Scott Stein described the theme to be "solid summer entertainment" which allowed for something to do during lockdown, praising the cute, simplistic to build sets as well as the amount of intractability with the theme but criticized the overwhelming amount of open design and a lack of replayability.
 Many reviews compared the idea to other Nintendo products such as Super Mario Maker and Nintendo Labo.
 For example, Alex Olney of Nintendo Life wrote how he realized this was like Mario Maker in a physical form.
 In the review, he summarized that the Mario figurine is very charming and quite likable as well as citing the simplicity being better suited for younger audiences.
 However, he did criticize that the level designs and concepts lacked the same charm that the figurine had.
 Mike Fahey of Kotaku discussed that the best way to play with the theme was to use imagination to enhance the experience.
 With the figurine, whilst the design started to grow on him, the figurine turned off was unsettling.
 He felt as a Lego collector, he felt the theme lacked a certain element, adding that more interactive figures could help increase the experience of the theme.
-In The Telegraphs review, Tom Hoggins felt that the homages in the sets added charm to the overall product, praising the idea as a whole, but did point out that the price range of the sets didn't seem to match with the age range, adding the pricing was more for Lego collectors.
+In The Telegraphs review, Tom Hoggins felt that the homages in the sets added charm to the overall product, praising the idea as a whole, but did point out that the price range of the sets did not seem to match with the age range, adding the pricing was more for Lego collectors.

 In July 2020, Lego Super Mario was shortlisted for the Play Creators Awards 2020.
-In October 2020, Adventures with Mario Starter Course was listed on the Tesco’s top ten toys for Christmas 2020.
+In October 2020, Adventures with Mario Starter Course was listed on the Tesco's top ten toys for Christmas 2020.
 In November 2020, Adventures with Mario Starter Course was listed on the Top Toys for Christmas 2020 as selected by ITV's This Morning.